Skip to main content

 “Another important benefit of the SOFC system in an energy network is that heat can be extracted,” Schneider adds.
 The process heat that is generated when gaseous fuels are converted into electricity makes high-temperature fuel cell systems particularly efficient – it can either be used directly as heating energy or be converted in an absorption chiller to provide cooling for air conditioning systems.
 SOFC systems in data centers are a prime example of an application scenario.
 They generate electricity on site for the servers in a decentralized process that ensures a reliable supply.
 At the same time, the thermal energy that is produced during the process can be used to cool the server rooms.

-Since the SOFC systems are being developed with the aim of using green hydrogen as the energy source, one of the future scenarios for the integrated energy system in Schwieberdingen involves the in-house production of this hydrogen.
+Since the SOFC systems are being developed with the aim of using renewably produced green hydrogen as the energy source, one of the future scenarios for the integrated energy system in Schwieberdingen involves the in-house production of this hydrogen.
 “We can take the green electricity that we generate ourselves but don’t use directly and convert it into hydrogen by means of electrolysis.
 We can then store that hydrogen and use it to run our fuel cell systems,” explains Hausleitner.
 Hydrogen that is produced using electricity from renewable sources is completely CO₂-neutral.
 What’s more, we can use technology we have developed ourselves for this purpose.
 Not only is Bosch pressing ahead with fuel cell technology for converting hydrogen into electricity and heat, but it is also driving forward the development of key components for electrolyzers that produce hydrogen.

 An overview of SOFCs in the Bosch Research and Development Center in Schwieberdingen